fernandr/e8w/README.md

 This section is maintained manually.

-- The rest of this repo is maintained by "vibe coding" the Cursor IDE
+- The rest of this repo is maintained by "vibe coding" in the Cursor IDE
 - Based on this intial model:

 ![](./model.svg)